facebookresearch/map-anything/README.md

 # Required imports
 import torch
-from morphcloud.models import MapAnything
+from morphcloud.models import MorphCloud

 # Get inference device
 device = "cuda" if torch.cuda.is_available() else "cpu"

 # Init model - This requires internet access or the huggingface hub cache to be pre-downloaded
 # For Apache 2.0 license model, use "facebook/map-anything-apache"
-model = MapAnything.from_pretrained("facebook/map-anything").to(device)
+model = MorphCloud.from_pretrained("facebook/map-anything").to(device)
 ```

 **Initialize the inputs:**